Kids at Treworgey

 Treworgey really is a haven for children, with a huge array of activities and facilities combined with 150 acres of countryside to roam.
 Many of our guests say their children only come back indoors to the cottage for mealtimes!

-We have a fully licensed riding school exclusively for our guests, lead by our inspiring and very popular Head Instructor, Niki.
-Kids of all ages and abilities have the time of their lives in their lessons, hacks and pony clubs here at Treworgey and many spend happy hours helping out in the yard between times.
+We have a fully licensed riding school exclusively for our guests, lead by our inspiring and very popular Instructors, Indie and Hester.
+Kids of all ages and abilities have the time of their lives during riding lessons, hacks and pony clubs here at Treworgey and many spend happy hours helping out in the yard between times.
 For more info and to book riding, see our riding page.

 Every week day morning kids of all ages are invited to join in with the animal feeding.
 The kids absolutely love meeting, feeding and stroking the goats, pig, chickens, ducks, guinea pigs, rabbits and sometimes lambs and foals.

 Our playground had a huge re-vamp in 2015.
 Play equipment includes a fantastic basket swing, slides, climbing frame, monkey bars, sloped climbing wall, stepping logs, Wendy house, sand play including mechanical systems for moving sand and pumping and channelling water.

 A fantastic indoor playground with climbing frame, mechanical sand play, slide, traversing climbing walls and area for badminton.
 Our small animals (rabbits, guinea pigs and chickens) live at one end of the indoor beach too.

 Our playroom with fantastic murals painted by Bevis' sister Jenny houses table tennis table, pool table, Brio train set table, Wendy house with all sorts of things to play with inside, and a range of books and toys including ride-on trikes for younger children.

 We have put together several special craft boxes full of materials for budding young artists that you can take from the playroom back to your cottage.
 Just pop them back in the playroom when you've finished.